top of page

 Music exams are an excellent way of setting goals and provide motivation which improves standards.
 The Associated Board of the Royal Schools of Music sets Grade exams for all instruments plus Theory of Music exams.

 Grade exams are set for Grades 1 to 8 with Grade 8 being the standard required for applying to music colleges and conservatoires.
-Grade examinations take place in exam centres on specific days in front of an examiner.
-In the exam, children have to play two pieces (which are accompanied by the piano), an unaccompanied study, play a set of scales and arpeggios by memory, play a short piece of sight reading (with 30 seconds to work it out) and do some aural tests.
+Grade examinations take place either in exam centers or at school on specific days in front of an examiner.
+In the exam, children have to play three pieces (accompanied by the piano), play a set of scales and arpeggios by memory, play a short piece of sight reading (with 30 seconds to work it out) and do some aural tests.
 If the child gets 100 or more marks out of 150 then they receive a certificate showing their achievement.
 120 marks will give them them a "pass with merit" and 130 marks will give them a "pass with distinction".
 They also get comments made by the examiner about their performance in the exam.

 Costs: